Dr. Vitenas’ Body Lift Recovery Guide

 How long should I wait to exercise?

-It will be harder to move around and do things for yourself the first few weeks of recovery.
-So, I don’t recommend exercising, driving, or engaging in other strenuous activity directly after surgery.
+It will be harder to move around and do things for yourself during the first few weeks of recovery.
+So, I don’t recommend exercising, driving, or engaging in other strenuous activities directly after surgery.
+Instead, focus on getting proper rest and using pillows to support your body during this time.

 I would wait until the third week of recovery to start doing light exercises.
 Then, wait a few more weeks before you start ramping up your exercise routine to a higher intensity.